gl-inet/docs-astrowarp/docs/faq/index.md

 ### **The original IP address of the device is inaccessible**

-* To avoid IP changes and subnet conflicts on the device, only accessible IPs assigned by astrowarp are supported for access.
+* To avoid IP changes and subnet conflicts on the device, only accessible IPs assigned by AstroWarp are supported for access.

 ---